-California Lawmakers To Vote On 100 Percent Clean Energy Mandate
+California Lawmakers Debate 100 Percent Clean Energy Mandate

 "It's going to be a huge deal because other states will be inspired, other countries can be inspired," he says.

-But some think the push to go completely green wouldn't be quite so simple.
+But some think the push to go completely green won't be quite so simple.

 "If we wanted to have a 100 percent renewable energy system today, we could do it," says Ken Caldeira, a scientist at the Carnegie Institution for Science at Stanford.
 "It would just be very expensive."

-Note: A previous version of this story misspelled Ken Caldeira's last name as Caldiera in some references.